Prior to COVID-19, 60% of companies didn’t have a long-term internal communication strategy.

 Luckily for them, video-related solutions are more than up to the task.

 Major improvements in software and technology now offer affordable video-related opportunities.
-Organizations using integrated internal comms videos are overtaking those who have been slow to embrace the change and move in this direction.
+Organizations using integrated internal communication videos are thriving, even during these unprecedented times.

 What is internal communication?

-Traditional internal communication methods are subject to various challenges:
+Traditional internal communication methods (i.e. email, phone calls and physical mail) are subject to various challenges: